soumyadipghorai/FundFinder/README.md

 - **Return Calculations**: Compute actual returns before and after taxes.
 - **Expense Ratio Comparison**: Compare different funds based on their expense ratios.
 - **Interactive Visualization**: Plot charts to visualize fund performance and comparisons.
+- **AI-Generated Insights**: Receive a pros and cons analysis of the selected fund on the plot return page.
 - **User-Friendly Interface**: Built with Streamlit for a seamless user experience.

 ## Installation